Clairaut Conformal Submersions: Introduction

 \section{Introduction}

-Immersions and submersions are important topics in differential geometry which play a fundamental role in Riemannian geometry.
-A smooth map $F: (M, g) \to (B, g')$ between Riemannian manifolds is said to be an isometric immersion if derivative map $F_\ast$ of $F$ is injective and there is an isometry between them, i.e., $g'(F_\ast X, F_\ast Y) = g(X, Y)~ \text{for}~ X, Y\in \Gamma(TM)$.
-On the other hand, Riemannian submersion between Riemannian manifolds was studied by O'Neill \cite{Neill_1966}, Gray \cite{Gray_1967} and Falcitelli \cite{Falcitelli_2008}.
-A smooth map $F: (M, g) \to (B, g')$ between Riemannian manifolds is said to be a Riemannian submersion if derivative map $F_\ast$ of $F$ is surjective and satisfies $g'(F_\ast X, F_\ast Y) = g(X, Y)~ \text{for}~ X, Y\in \Gamma(ker F_\ast)^\bot$.
-Conformal submersions are a natural generalization of Riemannian submersion \cite{Neill_1966}, which restricted to vectors orthogonal to it's fibers is a horizontal conformal submersion (or horizontal conformal map).
-A Riemannian submersion $F:(M^m,g) \to (B^n,g')$ said to be horizontally conformal submersion (or conformal submersion) at $p\in M$ if there is a smooth function $\lambda: M \to \mathbb{R}^{+}$ (called dilation) such that
+Immersions and submersions are important topics in differential geometry and play a fundamental role in Riemannian geometry.
+A smooth map $F: (M, g) \to (B, g')$ between Riemannian manifolds is said to be an isometric immersion if the derivative map $F_\ast$ of $F$ is injective and $F$ is an isometry, i.e., $g'(F_\ast X, F_\ast Y) = g(X, Y)~ \text{for}~ X, Y\in \Gamma(TM)$.
+On the other hand, Riemannian submersions between Riemannian manifolds were studied by O'Neill \cite{Neill_1966}, Gray \cite{Gray_1967} and Falcitelli \cite{Falcitelli_2008}.
+A smooth map $F: (M, g) \to (B, g')$ between Riemannian manifolds is said to be a Riemannian submersion if the derivative map $F_\ast$ of $F$ is surjective and satisfies $g'(F_\ast X, F_\ast Y) = g(X, Y)~ \text{for}~ X, Y\in \Gamma(ker F_\ast)^\bot$.
+Conformal submersions are a natural generalization of Riemannian submersions \cite{Neill_1966}, as when restricted to vectors orthogonal to their fibers (such vectors are called horizontal) they are conformal maps.
+More precisely, a submersion $F:(M,g) \to (B,g')$ is said to be a horizontally conformal submersion (or a conformal submersion) if there is a smooth function $\lambda: M \to \mathbb{R}^{+}$ (called dilation) such that

-Obviously, every conformal submersion is a Riemannian submersion with $\lambda =1$.
-The number $\lambda^2(p)$ is called the square dilation and it is necessarily non-negative.
-In \cite{Gundmundsson_1992}, Gundmundsson obtained the fundamental equations for the conformal submersion.
-Zawadzki studied conformal submersion with totally umbilical, geodesic and minimal fibers in \cite{Zawadzki_2014} and \cite{Zawadzki_2020}.
-Further, horizontally conformal map was defined by Fugledge \cite{Fugledge_1978} and Ishihara \cite{Ishihara_1979} which is useful for characterization of harmonic morphisms \cite{Baird_2003} and have applications in medical imaging (brain imaging) and computer graphics.
-A conformal submersion $F: M\to B$ is said to be homothetic if the gradient of it's dilation $\lambda$ is vertical, i.e., $\mathcal{H} (grad \lambda)= 0 ~\forall p \in M$, where $\mathcal{H}$ is a projection of $grad \lambda$ on horizontal space $(kerF_\ast)^\bot$.
+Obviously, every conformal submersion with $\lambda =1$ is a Riemannian submersion.
+The function $\lambda^2$ is called the square dilation and it is necessarily positive.
+In \cite{Gudmundsson_1992}, Gudmundsson obtained the fundamental equations for conformal submersions.
+The second author studied conformal submersions with totally umbilical, geodesic and minimal fibers in \cite{Zawadzki_2014} and \cite{Zawadzki_2020}.
+Further, horizontally conformal maps were defined by Fuglede \cite{Fuglede_1978} and Ishihara \cite{Ishihara_1979}, they are useful for characterization of harmonic morphisms \cite{Baird_2003} and have applications in medical imaging (brain imaging) and computer graphics.
+A conformal submersion $F:(M,g) \to (B,g')$ is said to be homothetic if the gradient of its dilation $\lambda$ is vertical, i.e., $\mathcal{H} (grad \lambda)= 0$, where $\mathcal{H}$ is the orthogonal projection on the horizontal distribution $(kerF_\ast)^\bot$.